The Algorithmic Barrier: A Framework for Artificial Frictional Unemployment and Information Asymmetry in Automated Recruitment Systems: Discussion and Ethical Considerations

-The introduction of semantic optimization tools may influence candidate behavior over time, potentially encouraging strategic resume construction.
-While semantic models are more resistant to surface-level gaming than keyword filters, no automated system is immune to strategic adaptation.
+Finally, semantic tools may shift candidate behavior over time toward strategic phrasing.
+More resistant to gaming than keyword filters, they are not immune, which is why transparency and periodic recalibration matter.

-Mitigating such effects requires transparency, continuous monitoring, and periodic recalibration, reinforcing the importance of governance frameworks discussed in Section~VI.